Return to Roman Britain

 The British chariots scattered the Roman archers, but then, without the protection of breastplates, were driven back by a volley of arrows.
 The shock of the javelins, followed by the charge of the infantry, routed the Britons, whose escape was impeded by the wagons and dead animals in the rear that now blocked their retreat.
 The battle became a massacre; even the women, says Tacitus, were not spared.
 "It was a glorious victory, comparable with bygone triumphs.
 According to one report almost eighty thousand Britons fell.
 Our own casualties were about four hundred dead and a slightly larger number of wounded.
 Boudica poisoned herself."

 As at the battle of Mons Graupius twenty years later, the Britons suffered a devastating loss.
 Nor was their suffering at an end.
-Paullinus kept his army in the field, and two thousand legionaries, eight cohorts of auxiliary infantry, and a thousand auxiliary cavalry were transferred from Germany to make up the losses to Legio IX.
+Paulinus kept his army in the field, and two thousand legionaries, eight cohorts of auxiliary infantry, and a thousand auxiliary cavalry were transferred from Germany to make up the losses to Legio IX.
 Hostile tribes, as well as those who had been neutral, were harried and suffered punitive reprisals (the devastation of the hill fort at South Cadbury, in fact, may date to this time).
 There also was famine, as the Britons had neglected to sow their crops for the season, assuming that they would capture the Roman stores.

 The new procurator of the province was Julius Classicianus.
-Almost certainly a Celt, himself, he encouraged the Britons to hold out, in hope that Paullinus might be replaced by a governor not so determined to exact vengeance.
-His report to Rome prompted an inquiry and, eventually, an excuse was found to have Paullinus recalled.
+Almost certainly a Celt, himself, he encouraged the Britons to hold out, in hope that Paulinus might be replaced by a governor not so determined to exact vengeance.
+His report to Rome prompted an inquiry and, eventually, an excuse was found to have Paulinus recalled.
 Much to Tacitus' disapproval, the new governor, "neither provoking the enemy nor provoked, called this ignoble inactivity peace with honour."

 But his leniency did quiet the rebellious Britons.
 There would be no more insurrections.